stevekwan/best-practices/javascript/gotchas.md

 setup();
 ```

-In a language without closures such as C/C++, you'd likely get an error when that click handler fires because `clickMessage` will be undefined.
+In a language without closures such as C, you'd likely get an error when that click handler fires because `clickMessage` will be undefined.
 It'll have fallen out of scope long ago.

 But in a language with closures (like JavaScript), the engine _knows_ that `clickMessage` is still required, so it keeps it around.
 When a user clicks a button, they'll see, "Hi there!"